rockdaboot/wget2/docs/wget2_manual.md

       If you are using a different browser to create your cookies, --load-cookies will only work if you can locate or produce a cookie file in the Netscape format that Wget2 expects.

-  If you cannot use --load-cookies, there might still be an alternative.
+  If you cannot use `--load-cookies`, there might still be an alternative.
 If your browser supports a "cookie manager", you can use it to view the cookies used when accessing the site you're mirroring.
 Write down the name and value of the cookie, and manually instruct Wget2 to send those cookies, bypassing the "official" cookie
   support:

       wget2 --no-cookies --header "Cookie: <name>=<value>"

-* --save-cookies file
+* `--save-cookies file`

-  Save cookies to file before exiting.
+  Save cookies to `file` before exiting.
 This will not save cookies that have expired or that have no expiry time (so-called "session cookies"), but also see --keep-session-cookies.

-* --keep-session-cookies
+* `--keep-session-cookies`

   When specified, causes --save-cookies to also save session cookies.
 Session cookies are normally not saved because they are meant to be kept in memory and forgotten when you exit the browser.
 Saving them is useful on